Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 🚪 6.
 Door Slide Latch — Simple Interior Privacy

 The door slide latch is the most compact and basic slide lock for interior doors — a simple horizontal bolt in a minimal housing that mounts to the door face.
-It provides privacy rather than security, making it appropriate for bedrooms, home offices, laundry rooms, and secondary interior spaces where you want the ability to indicate occupancy and prevent casual entry without needing a keyed lock or a lock with a hold-open indicator.
+It provides privacy rather than security, making it appropriate for bedrooms, home offices, laundry rooms, and secondary interior spaces.

 Spec